Base Initialization

 /** Process with an external transaction if it exists */ if (externalTx) return _archiveActivity(externalTx);

-import { insertActivity } from "#/models/activities/queries";import { type InsertActivity } from "#/models/activities/validations";
+import { insert as insertActivity } from "#/models/activities/queries";import { type Insert as InsertActivity } from "#/models/activities/validations";

 type InsertActivityInput = InferInput<typeof InsertActivity>;